statelyai/xstate/docs/guides/communication.md

 })
 ```

+Note: any default context defined on the machine is replaced when invoked in this fashion

 ### Done Data

 When a child machine reaches its top-level [final state](./final.md), it can send data in the "done" event (e.g., `{ type: 'done.invoke.someId', data: ... }`).
 This "done data" is specified on the final state's `data` property: